 Small Alcove Bathtubs

-Extra-tiny bathtubs are not common but they are slowly gaining acceptance, largely because of the popularity of the tiny house movement.
+Very small bathtubs are not common but they are slowly gaining acceptance, largely because of the popularity of the tiny house movement.
 If you have a very small bathroom, your best bet is to forego the tub altogether and install a shower instead.
-But if you don't love the idea of giving up baths in your small bathroom, this size is your best option:
+But if you don't love the idea of giving up a spa-like bath in your tiny bathroom, this size is your best option:

 - Length: 54 inches